5 Things You Didn't Know About Shoplifting

 For example, if you stick a $12 hammer inside your coat pocket and you're seen by a loss prevention associate or another employee, you will all of a sudden be surrounded by employees asking if you need assistance.
 This is called "burning the shoplifter.”
 It's an attempt to get you to return the item and leave.
 (At least that's the way Lowes used to be.
 It's been a while since I've been in touch with anyone from their LP department.)

 I'm not judging your actions, but I can personally assure you that cops aren't the nicest people to deal with when you've been caught shoplifting.
-Please, don't chance it.
-Especially with the kids.
+Please, don't take that kind of risk—especially when you're shopping with your kids.

-I was with my friend somewhere and they stole something but I didn’t.
+Q: I was with my friend somewhere and they stole something, but I didn’t.
 Could I get in trouble?

 No, you're in the clear.
 Being with someone when they shoplift is not a crime, unless you take an active part in the shoplifting (as a lookout, or helping to conceal the merchandise).
 Some stores (like Kmart for example) will not take an accomplice, unless they physically touch the merchandise.
-Still, it's no place that you want to be when your friend gets busted.
+Still, you probably don't want to be present when your friend gets busted.

 On Stealing Expensive Things as a Teenager

-I’m a teenager and I lift a lot from Nordstroms.
-I did something stupid recently when I left Ugg tags in an empty box right in front of a camera.
+Q: I’m a teenager and I lift a lot from Nordstroms.
+I did something stupid recently, I left Ugg tags in an empty box right in front of a camera.
 I really like the store and I want to go back, but I’m nervous about getting caught.
 What should I do?

 Nordstrom is very conscious of its highly priced items and watches them closely.
 You may have gotten lucky that day, but that doesn't mean they don't know who you are.